ardalis/ardalis-com-gatsby/src/pages/blog/simple-branching-and-merging-with-svn.md

 **Delete the Branch**

-You don’t have to delete the branch, but over time your branches area of your repository will get cluttered, and in any event if they’re not actively being worked on the branches are just taking up space and adding to later confusion.&

-\#160; Keeping your branches limited to things you’re actively working on is simply a good habit to get into, just like making sure your codebase itself remains tidy and not filled with old commented out bits of code.
+You don’t have to delete the branch, but over time your branches area of your repository will get cluttered, and in any event if they’re not actively being worked on the branches are just taking up space and adding to later confusion.
+Keeping your branches limited to things you’re actively working on is simply a good habit to get into, just like making sure your codebase itself remains tidy and not filled with old commented out bits of code.

 To delete the branch after you’re finished with it, the simplest thing to do is choose TortoiseSVN->Repo Browser.
 From there, assuming you did this from your branch, it should already be highlighted.
 In any event, navigate to your branch in the treeview on the left, and then right-click and select Delete.